-Needless to say, this Tuscan White Bean Skillet checks all those boxes.
+Needless to say, this simple white bean skillet chock full of Tuscan flavors checks all those boxes.
 And a few more for good measure.
 The dish also happens to be healthy and casually vegan.
 Like, low-key vegan.
 It’s not trying or going out of its way to be, it just conveniently works out that way.
-That’s how we like to roll here from time to time!
+That’s how we like to roll here!
 You can read a little about why in this round-up of favorite meatless meals.

 Your shopping list:

 - 2 cans white Cannellini beans.
 Cannellini beans are a large Italian bean that work beautifully in any recipe that calls simply for “white beans.”
 They maintain a hearty, creamy texture when cooked.
 Great northern or white navy beans work well as substitutes.

 - 1 can diced tomatoes – fire-roasted for bonus flavor!

 - sun-dried tomatoes – I usually buy the oil-packed kind that is sold in a jar, but the fully dried ones work, as well; they will rehydrate partially as they cook in the skillet.